Dinduks/samy.dindane.com/posts/2014-04-18-why-i-am-leaving-facebook.markdown

 comfortable knowing someone or something's know so much about me.
 I feel like walking in the street naked (actually I'd rather walk in the street naked).

-Privacy violation is not only a *feeling* of being watched, it is something much more real, that FB users are constantly exposed to through ads.
+Privacy violation is not only the *feeling* of being watched, it is something much more real, that FB users are constantly exposed to through ads.
 Thanks to your information and activity, advertisers can target you using very specific filters.
 That's how you get guitar ads when you say you'd like to learn to play music, concert tickets ads when you visist an artist's Facebook